rnazmo/proper7y/README.md

 ## Documentation for user

-Note: These are documents to my future self.
+NOTE: These are documents to my future self.

 ### Purpose of this project